trembl/metaphorest-theme/README.md

 ### Installation

 Wordpress 5.5+
-ACF
-WMPL
-Contact Form 7
+Plugins: ACF, WMPL, Contact Form 7

 ### To Do:
 - [ ] Migrate from qTranslate to WPML